Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 ### Table of Contents Layout

 The table of contents used in this readme was heavily inspired by the example given in the Code Institute videos for this module, as I felt they covered all the requirements for a solid readme design.

+### Navbar Layout

+The layout of the header and navbar was heavily inspired by the resume project done in the User-Centric Design module, as it was a clean and feature-rich example of what can be achieved with bootstrap.

 ### Colour Palette